 Medical Assistance in Dying: Frequently Asked Questions for Public

-This document provides answers to some of the most common questions patients, families and members of the public have around medical assistance in dying.
-On June 17, Bill C-14 was passed into law.
-This action strikes down the law making it a criminal offence for a physician(s) or nurse practitioner to help a patient die in certain circumstances.
+This page provides answers to some of the most common questions patients, families and members of the public have around medical assistance in dying.
+Please review the information below and call 902-491-5892, if you have any questions.

 What is medical assistance in dying and what does this mean in Nova Scotia?